sarah-amalia/sarahpage/src/pages/blogs/faqs.md

 ---
-title: FAQs | Help Center
-description: FAQs that might pop up on your head about this site
+title: FAQs that might pop up on your head about this site
+description: Hi thank you for visiting my site.
 tags: [  ]
 date: April 6, 2026
 weight: 10
 ---

-# Frequently Asked Questions
+# Help Center
 Understand this site by the topic below.

 ## About this site
 <details>
 <summary>What is this site?</summary>

-Hi thank you for visiting my site.
 I called this site as my personal space for sharing my life activtiesas I grow my career.

 </details>